XavierBurt/Buttons/README.md

 2. Basic knowledge of HTML Tags

 ## Setting up
-open the replit, you will see an HTML file, a CSS file, and a Javascript file.
+Open the replit, you will see an HTML file, a CSS file, and a Javascript file.
 You will not need to edit the HTML or CSS files at all, however you might need to look at HTML.

 ## Warm Up
 Step 1: Go to the JavaScript file, You should see some Javascript code already there